 11 – Banning

-A beautiful park that I’m embarrassed to admit I didn’t visit until I started my state park tour.
+A beautiful park that I’m embarrassed to admit I didn’t visit until I started my Minnesota state parks tour.
 The next time you’re headed to Duluth or the North Shore, set aside a few hours to hike this magnificent park.
 You’ll be grateful you did.

 10 – Hayes Lake